praneeth-katuri/HouseWorth/README.md

-# Housing Price Prediction
+# HouseWorth

-This repository contains a Python implementation for predicting housing prices using machine learning techniques.
+This repository contains a Python implementation for predicting house prices using machine learning techniques.
 The code utilizes a dataset of housing features to train and evaluate two regression models: Linear Regression and Random Forest Regression.
 The best model is selected based on a combined evaluation of Mean Squared Error (MSE) and R-squared (R²).

 ## Table of Contents